Optimize Your Repetitions to Accelerate Your Language Learning (Part 2)

 Many oppose this idea of using SRS programs.
 And it is indeed mind-boggling why.
 At least for me.
 The results speak for themselves.

 Currently, I am teaching over 30 people – from students, top-level managers to academics.
 And one of many regularities I have observed is this: Students of mine who use SRS programs regularly beat students who don’t.

 How big is the difference?

-One student of mine, Mathew, quite a recent graduate of Medicine faculty, passed a B2 German exam in just 5 months.
-He started from the scratch and only knew one language prior to our cooperation.
+One student of mine, Mathew, quite a recent graduate of Medicine faculty, passed a B2 German exam in just five months.
+He started from scratch and only knew one language before our cooperation.